skishra/smart-vending/README.md

 # smart-vending
-This is my Junior year Data Structures term project.
+This is my junior year Data Structures term project.